 Eid Al Fitr is an official public holiday in Dubai and across the UAE.
 For 2026, the holiday has been confirmed to begin on Thursday, March 19, for both public and private sector employees.

-If Ramadan completes 30 days, the final day of Ramadan will also be considered an official holiday, extending the break.
+If Ramadan completes 30 days, the final day of fasting will also count as an official holiday, extending the break further.

-As it stands, residents can expect a four-day long weekend, subject to final moon sighting confirmation.
+As it stands, residents can expect a four-day long weekend:

-For those fasting, planning travel or organising Eid celebrations, the key date to watch remains March 18 — when the official announcement on the end of Ramadan 2026 in Dubai will be made.
+For those fasting, planning travel, or organising Eid celebrations, the key date is March 18 — when the official announcement on the end of Ramadan 2026 in Dubai is expected to be made, based on the Shawwal crescent moon sighting.